 Model B will fit a Nikkor 2/5cm, mounted on a Nikon I, S or M. Model C (see above right) will fit the Nikkor 1.4/5cm. mounted on a Nikon S2 and Model D fits a Nikkor 2/5cm. mounted on a Nikon S2.
 For a Nikkor 1.4/5cm mounted on a Nikon S3, S4 or SP Model E (see above left) was offered.
 For a Nikkor 2/5cm., mounted on the same cameras Model F was offered.

-For the Nikon SLR cameras Nikon provided close-up attachment lens No. O, No. 1 and No. 2.
-These are basically filters designed to work with lenses up to a focal length of 55mm. and with a filter thread of 52 mm.
+For the Nikon SLR cameras Nikon provided close-up attachment lens No. O, No. 1 and No. 2 (see above).
+These look basically like filters designed to work with lenses up to a focal length of 55mm. and with a filter thread of 52 mm.
 The refractive power of the No. O = 0.7, the No. 1 = 1.5 and the No. 2 = 3.
 These lenses can be stacked together for greater magnification, but the overall quality of the picture will decrease.

 Of a similar nature, but of a better quality are the two-element, achromatic corrected close-up attachments, to be used on normal and tele-lenses up to a focal length of 200 mm.
 Attachment No. 3T and 4T have a thread of 52 mm.
 Attachment No. 5T and 6T have a filter thread of 62 mm.
 The refractive power of the 3T and 5T is 1.5 and that of the 4T and 6T is 2.9.
 The greater the refractive power the closer you can get to the subject.
 Without any loss in quality and in light these lenses can be stacked together for greater magnification.